Edgar-Donk/frothy-brew/docs/scale/horizontal_scale.rst

     X 31 comp trough theme default

 The default slider is 30 pixels long (inclusive count).
-The slider was at its minimum travel extent so we have trough at 0 x value (the border width was 1).
+The slider was at its minimum travel extent so we have trough at 0 x-value (the border width was 1).
 If you try on other themes, such as alt, clam and classic, an answer is obtained.
-On a windows box vista and xpnative does not react as expected, whereas winnative gives an answer, also expect that themes from ttkthemes not to produce results, although one can look up the images used in their construction.
+On a windows box vista and xpnative do not react as expected, whereas winnative gives an answer, also expect that themes from ttkthemes not to produce results, although here one can look up the images used in their construction and so find the slider length.

 .. container:: toggle